Skip to main content

 The Floorman

 The Floorman is the game’s manager.
 In some casinos, he’s responsible for supervising more than one table at once.
+He can approve credit for players and observe the players’ overall conduct.

 The Boxman

 He sits and watches the action unfold at one particular table.
 His role is to follow the other dealers and observe how and how much each player wagers.
+As well as observing, he is in charge of exchanging chips for money.
+If a dispute arises, his job is to mediate and settle the issue.

 The Stickman

+He is called the stickman because his role is to move the dice around the table with his long specific stick.
+He very much controls a dice round’s pace.
+At the start of the game, the stickman moves three sets of dice to the shooter and asks them to pick one.
 After each throw, the stickman returns the dice to the shooter.
 He also calls out the numbers and effects of some of the bets.
 The stickman is also in charge of organising the centre bets.

 The Two Dealers

-There are another two dealers, and their role is to communicate with the players and collect and pay off the bets made on each side of the board.
+There are also two dealers, whose roles are to communicate with the players and collect and pay off the bets made on each side of the board.
+They keep bets well organised, collect any losing bets and pay out winning bets.

 1. Players must request casino credit, usually by throwing cash at the board.